galaxyproject/training-material/topics/metagenomics/tutorials/general-tutorial/tutorial.md

 >
 > How many reads were removed in this screening step?
 (Hint: run the `Summary.seqs` tool again)
 >
-> <details>
+> > ### {% icon solution %} Solution
-> <summary>Click to view answer</summary>
+> > 1,804.
-> 1,804. <br>
+> >
-> This can be determined by looking at the number of lines in bad.accnos output of screen.seqs step or by comparing the total number of seqs between of the summary.seqs log before and after this screening step
+> > This can be determined by looking at the number of lines in bad.accnos output of screen.seqs step or by comparing the total number of seqs between of the summary.seqs log before and after this screening step
-> </details>
+> {: .solution }
 {: .question}

 ## Sequence Alignment